jonathanslenders/python-deployer/docs/pages/node.rst

+.. _node-object:

 The node object
 ===============

-The `deployer.node.Node` class is probably the most important class of this framework.
-See `architecture of roles and nodes
+The :class:`Node <deployer.node.base.Node>` class is probably the most important class of this framework.
+See :ref:`architecture of roles and nodes
 <architecture-of-roles-and-nodes>` for a high level overview of what a Node
 exactly is.